Written by Scott Wilson

 Of course, one other option that counts for CE is actual college credits.
 Coursework toward a higher degree level can both keep your license current, and move you toward a job with more responsibility and higher salaries.
 And that’s just one reason you may find yourself considering moving up from the minimums sooner than you think.

-If You’re a Good Counselor, You Owe It to Everyone To Continue Advancing in Your Profession
+As a Talented Counselor, You Owe It to Everyone To Continue Advancing in Your Profession

 Just because you are coming into addiction counseling at the entry-level, it doesn’t mean you don’t have a bright future ahead of you.
 The career ladder in SUD counseling is a tall one, and you can keep climbing it even after you get your initial license.